InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

         -with-trace \
         -with-timeline \
         -cluster.join path:/mnt/efs/cluster &

+>   The above is executed on the designated master node from the EFS mount
+    directory (i.e. `/mnt/efs`).

 If you pull back the graph workflow's timing logfiles you can analyse the execution times of the individual chunks with the `analyse_timing.py`